UPPMAX/UPPMAX-documentation/docs/naiss/README.md

 # NAISS

-These pages are for use at the NAISS level and will be moved to better repositories in the future.
+!!! info

+    This page is here temporarily, until its content is moved to a better place.

+NAISS does stuff.